Mount Albert Grammar School is a state, co-educational secondary school situated in central suburban Auckland.

 Our Arts programmes are also outstanding, and our Dance, Drama and Music students are regularly judged among the top in Auckland and New Zealand.
 We offer a variety of co-curricular groups in which students can become involved which, like sport, we believe is key to developing well-rounded young people.

 In addition to our superb grounds and sports fields, the school has fine historic and modern buildings, an Aquatic Centre, a library, an observatory and specialist areas for Technology, Art, Music, Drama and Dance.
 In 2016 we opened a new Mathematics block which also incorporates our Student Services Centre, and in 2017 work will begin on a new Science block.

 On the grounds of the School is a boys’ boarding facility, School House, which accommodates 105 students.
 Plans to open a girls’ hostel in nearby Lloyd Avenue have been put on hold.

 Adjacent to the school is the ASB Bank MAGS Farm, which provides a base for the study of Agricultural and Horticultural Science.
-In 2017 an exciting development of the farm will begin, including an Experience Centre to showcase careers in the primary sector to students from all over Auckland.
+An exciting development of the farm is underway that will include an Experience Centre to showcase careers in the primary sector to students from all over Auckland.